r-e-d-ant/C-final-project/README.md

 # C-final-project
+### Hospital management system
+### Where people can make appointments with doctors

-A final project in C programming course from College
+A final project in C programming course from College.

 In this Project we will develop a Hospital management system, Where people can make appointments with doctors